 Adjust your FSA/HSA account

-Everyone with a FSA/HSA account should implement this technique.
-Most of the medication are taken routinely, especially for elderly.
-In the beginning of the year if you can determine drug cost for the whole year, you can contribute to your FSA or HSA account accordingly.
+Everyone with an FSA/HSA account should implement this technique.
+Most of the medication is taken routinely, especially for the elderly.
+At the beginning of the year, if you can determine drug costs for the whole year, you can contribute to your FSA or HSA account accordingly.

 When you pay from FSA/HSA account towards your pills, it’s your pretax money.

 Let’s explain this with an example – Let’s say you earn $1000 gross pay and your estimated drug bill is $200.
-After tax you get $750 (being in 25% tax bracket) in hand.
-So you get $550 to pay for your other expenses, after deducting drug cost of $200.
+After-tax you get $750 (being in 25% tax bracket) in hand.
+So you get $550 to pay for your other expenses, after deducting a drug cost of $200.

 Be honest with your doctor